Click to listen to this article

 Renewable energy is just that – renewable.
 Wind, water, solar and other forms of green energy are plentiful on our planet.
 Unlike finite fossil fuels, renewable energy is, in theory, infinite.
 Unless the sun burns out, these forms of renewable energy will continue to provide infinitely.

-In addition, renewable energy sources are not highly reactive like fossil fuels and radioactive energy plants, providing increased safety for those who work there.
+In addition, renewable energy sources are not highly reactive like fossil fuels and radioactive energy plants.
+They provide increased safety for those who work there.

 Renewable energy is technology-based